09ubberboy90/telesim_pnp_baxter/README.md

 # Telesim PnP

-Master package for Telesim, a modular and plug and play teleoperation system, that can be used with any kind of robotic arms.
-This repository contains both Baxter and UR Robot.
-Seperate version containing only one robot are available for [Baxter](https://github.com/09ubberboy90/telesim_pnp_baxter.git) or [UR3](https://github.com/09ubberboy90/telesim_pnp_ur.git).
+Reduced Package only for Baxter for Telesim, a modular and plug and play teleoperation system, that can be used with any kind of robotic arms.
+The master repository can be found [here](https://github.com/09ubberboy90/telesim_pnp)

 ![docs/images/ICRA2024_main_fig.png](docs/images/ICRA2024_main_fig.png)